Iwis19/Iwis19/README.md

 ## hallo &nbsp;&nbsp;&nbsp; <img src="ezgif-87d65a4379aed261.gif" width="150"/>

-my name is Ronnie, and i'm currently:
+my name is Ronnie, and

+i'm currently:
-- working on a native ios application in Swift
+- working on a cool spring boot project
-- learning more about spring boot,
 - grinding leetcodes (trees & sql for now)

+i'm gonna:
+- work at rbc summer tech labs this summer :)

 <!--
 **Iwis19/Iwis19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.